 In March 2016, the Woodland Trust launched a bid to raise funds to buy and restore 2,500 acres of magnificent but degraded ancient Caledonian pinewood on the shores of Loch Arkaig in the Highlands of Scotland.

 The opportunity to buy this iconic landscape was time-limited with less than nine months to raise the necessary funds.
 But, in partnership with local group Arkaig Community Forest, we secured fantastic support from individuals and organisations across the UK and succeeded in raising the £500,000 needed to buy the land.

 We’re in it for the long haul

-Now that Loch Arkaig Pine Forest is safe in our hands we can begin in earnest to plan for its future.
+Now that Loch Arkaig Pine Forest is safe in our hands we are actively planning for its future.
 It will take several years to plan and build the infrastructure needed to remove non-native trees using specialist machinery; around twenty years to begin to reap the benefits and many decades before we can call the forest fully restored.

 Please help us to reach our £4.5 million target to restore this irreplaceable pine forest.